2nd Corinthians Chapter 1– John Karmelich

 e)

-coming in my life in the future who God wants me to witness to who will go
+in my life in the future who God wants me to witness to who will go through the

-have put us through a situation to be of benefit to someone else in the future
+through a situation to be of benefit to someone else in the future who will go

 f)